ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/slurm-examples.md

 ```

 !!! tip
-    On Omega, try to make ntasks equal to a multiple of 8.
+    On Grace's mpi partition, try to make ntasks equal to a multiple of 24.

 ## Hybrid (MPI+OpenMP) programs